-A good place to start is your farmer’s market.
-(Find one in your area HERE) If it is a market that is truly for area farmers (i.e., not one that allows vendors to purchase things in the nearest city and present them as fresh and local) then it will give you a good idea what is in season and what grows well in your area.
-The less expensive the food item is, the closer you are to the heart of the season for that particular fruit or vegetable.
+An excellent place to start is your farmer’s market.
+(Find one in your area HERE) If it is a market that is genuinely for area farmers (i.e., not one that allows vendors to purchase things in the nearest city and present them as fresh and local), then it will give you a good idea of what is in season and what grows well in your area.
+The less expensive the food, the closer you are to the heart of the season for that particular fruit or vegetable.

 - Join a gardening group.
 Even if you are apartment-bound and don’t have the space for a garden of your own, joining a group of local gardeners or homestead-minded people can help you learn about the local growing scene.
 Facebook abounds with local groups.
-The bonus is, you can make some friends and learn some skills while you are researching the area.
+The bonus is that you can make some friends and learn some skills while researching the area.

 - See what grows wild.
 Where I live, there are blackberries everywhere – so many that they are considered an invasive plant!
 We go blackberry picking several times throughout the summer to help ourselves to nature’s bounty.
 You can often find fruit and nut-bearing trees along a hiking trail.
 By learning what grows wild, you can make the best choices for creating your own orchard or garden.
 If it can grow without any help, the plant will absolutely thrive with a little nurturing.

 - Most importantly, see what doesn’t grow in your area.
-No one grows wheat in the area where I live.
+No one grows wheat in the locality where I live.
 The soil here is simply not right for it.
 They don’t grow bananas because the climate is not right for it.
 But fresh corn grows like a weed, as do berries and nut trees.
-If no one farms it in your area, then you will pay a premium price for it if you continue to eat the food while prices escalate.
+If no one farms it in your area, you will pay a premium price if you continue to eat the food while costs escalate.

 - Check out your county extension office.
-There are some amazing resources there for gardening, cooking, and preserving.
-All of the information you receive there follows regulations from the USDA, but it is still a great (and free) educational resource.
-In fact, I’m taking advantage of a class at my resource office next month to learn more about making jerky.
+There are some fantastic resources there for gardening, cooking, and preserving.
+All of the information you receive follows regulations from the USDA, but it is still a great (and free) educational resource.
+In fact, next month, I’m taking advantage of a class at my resource office to learn more about making jerky.

-This is just one example.
+This is just one example of seasonal foods.
 In a few weeks, peaches will be at the perfect ripeness here in our local orchards.
 After that, Roma tomatoes will be at their peak.
 Then it will be apple season.
 Throughout the summer, there is a decadent amount of fruits and vegetables.

-We purchased one of those inexpensive greenhouses at an end of season this year.
+We purchased one of those inexpensive greenhouses at the end of the season this year.
 We plan to erect that in our yard in the fall.
-This winter we should be able to grow some hardy greens for salads and stir-fries.
-During the coldest, darkest days of winter, we’ll be growing some tender lettuce and herbs in a sunny windowsill.
+This winter, we should be able to grow some hardy greens for salads and stir-fries.
+During the coldest, darkest days of winter, we grow tender lettuce and herbs in a sunny windowsill.